Oslandia/workshop-postgis-qgis-3d/workshop.md

 We will now display our footprints in 3D.

-- Open the building footprints layer propertiesq
+- Open the building footprints layer properties
 - Select 3D symbology (cube symbol)
 - Select "single symbol"
 - Verify that altitude clamping is set to "Relative"
-- Choose extrusion height 10
+- Set extrusion to 10
 - See the result in 3D window
 - Change diffuse and ambient colors
 - See the result